jcblanc2/SimpleToDo/README.md

-# Project 1 - Simple ToDo
+# Project 1 - *Simple ToDo*

-Simple ToDo is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Simple ToDo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: John Clayton Blanc
+Submitted by: **John Clayton**

-Time spent: 3 hours spent in total
+Time spent: **1h** hours spent in total

 ## User Stories